FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiAdvantageKit.md

 # Advanced Telemetry - Advantage Kit
 AdvantageKit is a logging framework that records all of the data flowing into the robot code.
-After a match, these values can be replayed to the robot code in a simulator.
-The log needs to be replayed using the same version of code that generated the log.
+Every sensor value, button press, and much more is logged every loop cycle.
+These values can be viewed in [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/INDEX.md) in real-time to tune and debug your code.
+After a match, these values can also be replayed to the robot code in a simulator.
 See [What is Advantage Kit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/WHAT-IS-ADVANTAGEKIT.md) for more information.

 ## Installation
 To install the *Advantage Kit* libraries into your project go to [Advantage Kit Installation Page](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/INSTALLATION.md#new-projects).
 Follow the instructions on that page for setting up a project.
 Commands need to be added to the `build.gradle` file, and to the *Robot* class.
 You should also add the *Gversion Plugin (Git Metadata)*, as documented on the installation page.
 This ensures that you can match the logfiles with the correct version of the code that generated them.